cjyuan/ITD-Step-Feedback/step-3.md

 #### 3. No filtered result
 ##### Feedback
 > Your Google Sheet does not show the filtered results.
 (Item 9 in the instructions)
-> It's possible that you used temporary filters instead of permanent filters.
+> It is possible that you used a temporary filter by selecting "**Create filter view**".
-> If that’s the case, you may want to **look up how to apply filters in Google Sheets** so the filtered view can be shared with other users.
+> To create a permanent filtered result which you can share with others, select "**Create a filter**" instead.

 #### 4. Filters not applied to all columns (only applied to Date and Point of Sales columns)
 ##### Feedback